 The white Pitbull, just like the Pitbulls of its kind, exhibits the quality of a great warrior and a loyal companion.
 They have also been regarded as nanny dogs due to their reliability and fondness around children.

-You may be wondering how vastly different do white Pitbulls look.
-Not to disappoint you but they only differ in their coat color.
-In general, they share the same regularities as the other Pitbulls.
+You may be wondering how vastly different white Pitbulls look.
+Simply put, they only differ in their coat color, and they share the same regularities as the other Pitbulls.

-- Built: At first glance, you may find this white canine equally intimidating and enchanting.
-Due to its solid build and well-defined musculature, it boasts of a powerful and athletic appearance.
-Its defined muscles appear in the right proportion, without being overly bulky.
+The white Pitbull has a solid build and well-defined musculature.
+It boasts of a powerful and athletic appearance.
+Its defined muscles appear in the right proportion without being overly bulky.
 According to the UKC, any disproportionality that hinders the dog’s capabilities is considered a fault.

-- Tail: They have a thick medium length tail that is wide at the base and narrower at the tip.
+Further, it has a thick medium-length tail that is wide at the base and narrower at the tip.

 Check out this cute all-white Pitbull puppies video.